 Wall Street Journal Cites AOA as ‘Powerful’ Nationwide Force

-Coinciding with the opening of AOA on Capitol Hill on April 14, Wall Street Journal article made specific reference to optometry’s advocacy effectiveness.
+Coinciding with the opening of AOA on Capitol Hill on April 14, a Wall Street Journal article made specific reference to optometry’s advocacy effectiveness.
 Columnist Andy Kessler, a technology policy observer and former hedge fund executive, cited the AOA’s “powerful” push for patient safety laws, as well as state and federal regulatory enforcement actions, including product recalls, targeting risky or unproven devices and services, as well as the deceptive advertising claims used by some investors to promote them.

 AOA on Capitol Hill 2025